apache/pekko-management/docs/src/main/paradox/bootstrap/kubernetes.md

 @@snip [application.conf](/integration-test/kubernetes-dns/src/main/resources/application.conf) { #management }

-The same configuration will work for any environment that has an SRV record for your Akka Clustered application.
+The same configuration will work for any environment that has an SRV record for your Pekko Clustered application.

 For more details on how to configure the Kubernetes deployment see @ref:[recipes](recipes.md).